Non-profit

 Ady Barkan

-Ady Barkan is a co-chair of Health Care Voter.
-Barkan is also a Senior Campaigner at the Center for Popular Democracy, a left-of-center 501(c)(3) organization that receives millions in funding from left-wing foundations.
+Ady Barkan was a co-chair of Health Care Voter.
+Barkan was also a Senior Campaigner at the Center for Popular Democracy, a left-of-center 501(c)(3) organization that receives millions in funding from left-wing foundations.
+Barkan passed away in 2023 of complications from ALS.
+16

 Funding

 Health Care Voter is a project of the Sixteen Thirty Fund, a left-wing 501(c)(4) funding and fiscal sponsorship group managed by the Washington, D.C.-based consultancy Arabella Advisors.
-While it is unspecified how much money the Sixteen Thirty Fund spends on Health Care Voter, the nonprofit organization earned over $21 million in revenue in 2016.15
+While it is unspecified how much money the Sixteen Thirty Fund spends on Health Care Voter, Sixteen Thirty Fund earned over $ 181,353,252 million in revenue with $57,812,650 spent on the issue area which included healthcare in 2023.
+20

 Partner Organizations